Bowcombe

 Bowcombe is a hamlet on the Isle of Wight.
 It has an elevation of 144 feet and is located 2 + 1/2 miles southwest of Newport in the centre of the Island.
 Public transport is provided by Southern Vectis buses on route 12.

+Name

+The name possibly means 'the valley belonging to a man called Bofa', from Old English Bofa (personal name) and cumb.
+The name would have been transferred to the hamlet from Bowcombe Down.
+There is an incorrect theory that it means 'fair valley', from the French beau.